tobyjorris/homespotter-demo/README.md

 ## Standout Features
 To add flexibility to the data returned by WeatherAPI, there is a toggle to switch between Fahrenheit and Celsius.
 The toggle value is stored in the state of `weatherForm.js` component, and will therefore trigger a re-render of the `weatherDisplay.js` component since state is passed to it as props.
 This allows the user to toggle between Fahrenheit and Celsius without having to reach back out to the WeatherAPI.

 `weatherForm.js` also utilizes local storage to persist the user's last search.
 The entire state object is sent to local storage upon successful return of the API data.
-Consequently, `componentDidMount()` is utilized to check for any store state in local storage and update the UI if it finds anything.
+Consequently, `componentDidMount()` is utilized to check for any store state in local storage and update the UI if it finds anything upon page reload.

 #### Helper Methods
 The first helper method is `dateConvertor.js`.
 This allows for transformation of the forecast dates returned by WeatherAPI from a format of year/month/day (xxxx/xx/xx) to a more user friendly day/date (ex: 8 Tue)